stefaniedev/freecodecamp-coursework/9-intermediate-front-end-development-projects/2-show-the-local-weather/readme.md

-# Tribute Page
+# Local Weather
-This is my FreeCodeCamp Tribute Page from the Basic Front End Development Projects section.
-I chose to make a tribute page to Dr. Sigmund Freud.
+This is my FreeCodeCamp Local Weather Website from the Intermediate Front End Development Projects section.
+I included a feature to get random weather reports from around the globe.

 --Made with 💗 by Stefanie Feltman